dhall-lang/dhall-lang/standard/types.md

 to normal form:

-    Γ ⊢ a : A   A ⇥ B
+    Γ ⊢ a : A₀   A₀ ⇥ A₁
-    ─────────────────
+    ────────────────────
-    Γ ⊢ a :⇥ B
+    Γ ⊢ a :⇥ A₁

-This judgment is essentially identical to the judgment for type inference except that this judgment guarantees that the inferred type is in normal form.
+This judgment is identical to the judgment for type inference except that this judgment returns the inferred type in normal form.

 ### Constants

-The first rule is that the inferred type of `Type` is `Kind`, no matter the
+The first rule is that the inferred type of `Type` is `Kind`:
-context:

     ───────────────